-The Ojai School of Canine Massage main office is located in the town of Ojai, nestled at the southern border of the Los Padres National Forest, 75 miles northwest of Los Angeles, 35 miles southeast of Santa Barbara, and 14 miles from Ventura.
-The area surrounding the Ojai Valley has a multitude of campgrounds, hiking and bicycling trails and free running streams.
-The Lake Casitas recreational area alone offers 2,700 wooded acres for boating, fishing, camping and picnicking.
+The Ojai School of Canine Massage’s main office is located in the town of Ojai, nestled at the southern border of the Los Padres National Forest, 75 miles northwest of Los Angeles and 35 miles southeast of Santa Barbara, and 14 miles from Ventura.
+The area surrounding the Ojai Valley has a multitude of campgrounds, hiking and bicycling trails, and free-running streams.
+The Lake Casitas recreational area alone offers 2,700 wooded acres for boating, fishing, camping, and picnicking.

 Ojai (pronounced “Oh-hi”) is a Chumash Indian name now thought to mean “Valley of the Moon,” although many residents who favor a previous translation fondly call our mountain-ringed valley “The Nest.”
-The Ojai Valley is known around the world as an artist colony and spiritual mecca, and as the locale of several famous spas and healing centers.
-It is also recognized for its annual tennis tournament and music festivals, as well as its excellent private schools.
+The Ojai Valley is known worldwide as an artist colony, spiritual mecca, and the locale of several famous spas and healing centers.
+Ojai is also recognized for its annual tennis tournament, music festivals, and excellent private schools.
 At dusk, Ojai’s distinctive Topa Topa mountains are bathed in the rosy glow of the setting sun.
-This is a magical time of day, known locally as “The Pink Moment”.
-Come enjoy the beauty, the serenity, and the special quality of life that are to be found in the Ojai Valley.
+This magical time of day is known locally as “The Pink Moment.”
+Enjoy the beauty, the serenity, and the exceptional quality of life in the Ojai Valley.

-All school services and programs are responsive to students needs.
-The services offered by the Ojai School of Canine Massage are services that support student success and enhance the overall educational experience of students.
-The following services are available ongoing for all students of the Ojai School of Canine Massage:
+All school services and programs are responsive to students’ needs.
+The services offered by the Ojai School of Canine Massage support student success and enhance the overall educational experience of students.
+The following services are available, ongoing, for all students of the Ojai School of Canine Massage:

--Advising services designed to help students to clarify their career goals and other student concerns.
+-Advising services designed to help students clarify their career goals and other student concerns.

--Student Support designed to assist students in their educational and accommodation needs prior to, during, and following their enrollment in a course.
+-Student Support is available to assist students with their educational needs before, during, and after their course enrollment.

 -Career Support is available to all students.
-Available students are notified when job opportunities arise.
+Job opportunities are posted to our Alumni Facebook page when they arise.

-The Ojai School of Canine Massage facilities and equipment fully comply with any and all federal, state, and local ordinances and regulations, including those requirements that pertain to health, fire safety and building safety.
-The equipment and materials used in our Small Animal massage course includes palates balls, fake/stuffed dog and cat, dog skeleton, and anatomical dog charts.
+The Ojai School of Canine Massage facilities and equipment fully comply with all federal, state, and local ordinances & regulations, including those pertaining to health, fire safety, and building safety.
+The equipment and materials used in our Small Animal massage course include and are not limited to, dog skeletons and anatomical dog charts.

 Library and Other Learning Resources:

-Our office is open six days a week between 9 am and 6 pm (closed Sundays).
-The Office Coordinator will be happy to answer your calls for information.
+Our office is open seven days a week between 9 am and 7 pm.
+The Office Coordinator will be happy to answer any questions you may have.
 Our Office Coordinator also registers students for classes and talks to students about their educational goals.

 Classes will not be held during the following holidays:

-New Year’s Day, Fourth of July, Labor Day, Memorial Day, Thanksgiving, Christmas Day.
+New Year’s Day, Fourth of July, Thanksgiving Day or Christmas Day.

-Notice Concerning Transferability Of Credits & Credentials Earned At The Ojai School Of Canine Massage:
+Notice Concerning Transferability of Credits Earned at The Ojai School of Canine Massage:

-All academic and financial records will be maintained in the same file at the Ojai School of Canine Massage.
-All student records are kept on file for a period of ten years and are available upon request.
+Ojai School of Canine Massage will maintain all academic and financial records.
+All student records are kept on file for ten years and are available upon request.

-4. All prices for workshops and certificate courses are subject to change without notice.
+- Course prices are subject to change without notice.

-The Ojai School of Canine Massage does not discriminate in regard to race, gender, age, ethnicity, handicap, religion, sexual orientation, or national origin.
+The Ojai School of Canine Massage does not discriminate with regard to race, gender, age, ethnicity, handicap, religion, sexual orientation, or national origin.

-The Ojai School of Canine Massage does not assume responsibility for student housing and does not have dormitory facilities under its control.
-The Ojai School of Canine Massage does offer assistance with student housing.
-Local housing is available, through private parties, at a cost as low as $40 per night.
+The Ojai School of Canine Massage does not have dormitory facilities.
+The Ojai School of Canine Massage does offer student housing assistance with local housing available through private parties.
+Please ask for our current “List of Student Accommodations.”

 1. In a certificate program, the attending of all classes is required.

 2. Make-up work in a certificate program is the responsibility of each individual student.
-Missed classes may be made up in a future course, at no additional cost, or through private instruction.
-The fee for private instruction is $75 per hour.
+Missed classes may be made up in a future course at no additional cost.

-3. Any student missing four successive days or five total days of classes without adequate and legitimate reason or without an approved leave of absence will be excused from the course.
+3. Any student missing three total days of onsite classes without adequate and legitimate reason, or an approved leave of absence, will be excused from the course.